microsoft/BuildTourHack/stories/2/211_Centennial.md

         <TargetDeviceFamily Name="Windows.Desktop" MinVersion="10.0.14393.0" MaxVersionTested="10.0.14393.0" />

-* We need to tell Windows 10 that our app is a Desktop Bridge App and needs to run as a Full Trust application.
+* We need to tell Windows 10 that our app is a Desktop Bridge app and needs to run as a Full Trust application.
 This capability grants Desktop app capabilities to our UWP app.
 Add the following capability to the Capabilities section (near line 49)

         <rescap:Capability Name="runFullTrust" />

 * We also need to specify that we are a Full Trust application in the Application tag.
-This tag also points to our WPF exe as executable for out app.
+This tag also points to our WPF EXE as executable for out app.

 Modify the Application tag to the following (near line 34):

         <Application Id="Knowzy" Executable="desktop\Microsoft.Knowzy.WPF.exe" EntryPoint="Windows.FullTrustApplication">